fmorenovr/Semi-Supervised-Learning_with_GAN_Keras/Readme.md

 # SSL-GAN_Keras

-Implementarion of Semi-Supervised GANs from the paper "Improved Techniques for Training GANs".
-You can find the paper [here](https://arxiv.org/abs/1606.03498).
+Implementarion of Semi-Supervised GANs from the paper ["Improved Techniques for Training GANs"](https://arxiv.org/abs/1606.03498).

 To train, just need to install Tensorflow 2 (Im using 2.2 version, stable version in conda).
 You can try to install using conda: